Ingredient

 ALA is a naturally occurring compound that helps enzymes convert nutrients into energy while acting as a universal antioxidant.

-It supports nerve health, balances blood sugar, enhances antioxidant defence, and contributes to energy metabolism.
+Supports nerve health, balances blood sugar, enhances antioxidant defense, and contributes to energy metabolism.

 Unlike most antioxidants, ALA is both water- and fat-soluble, allowing it to work in every part of the cell and regenerate other antioxidants.

-ALA is generally well tolerated.
-At higher doses, some individuals may experience mild digestive discomfort.
-People with diabetes should consult their doctor before use due to its blood sugar–lowering effects.
+Generally well tolerated; higher doses may cause mild digestive discomfort.
+Individuals with diabetes should consult healthcare providers due to blood sugar-lowering effects.

-Yes, ALA complements antioxidants like vitamins C & E and works synergistically with nutrients supporting mitochondrial processes.
+Yes; ALA complements vitamins C & E and works synergistically with nutrients supporting mitochondrial processes.

 The Science That Supports Us